-Western Victoria PHN funds four headspace centres across the region. headspace provides health services, with a focus on mental well-being for young people aged 12-25.
+Western Victoria PHN funds headspace centres across the region. headspace provides health services, with a focus on mental well-being for young people aged 12-25.

 Lead agencies have been commissioned for headspace Geelong, Ballarat, Warrnambool and Horsham from 1 July 2016.

 - headspace Geelong is managed by Barwon, Child, Youth & Family

 - headspace Ballarat is managed by Ballarat Community Health